 An experienced designer, Seth brings a sense of aesthetic rigor and sophistication to the place-making process.
 As a master of process, he effectively guides projects through Portland’s Design Review and regulatory hurdles.

 Bowers & Bowers Development

 Lew Bowers, Certified Cohousing Consultant & PDX Commons Founding Member

 Lew Bowers and his wife – Susan Fries – were the founders of PDX Commons, where they now live after moving in in the fall of 2017.
-I was the convener of the Development Committee and was the original convener of the Coordinating Committee.
-I now convenes the Outreach Committee and serves on the Governance Committee.
-Last year, I completed a year-long course of study with Kathy McCamant to become a Certified Cohousing Consultant through the 500 Communities program.
-Since completing PDX Commons, I have been working with Urban Development Partners to assist cohousing projects get started in both Hood River and North Portland.
-Prior to getting involved with cohousing ,I was the Director of Development for the Portland Development Commission, which basically means that I was responsible for working with private developers to implement the plan for the central City of Portland.
+Lew was the convener of the Development Committee and was the original convener of the Coordinating Committee.
+He now convenes the Outreach Committee and serves on the Governance Committee.
+He completed a year-long course of study with Katie McCamant to become a Certified Cohousing Consultant through the 500 Communities program.
+Since completing PDX Commons, Lew has been working with Urban Development Partners to assist cohousing projects get started in both Hood River and North Portland.
+Prior to getting involved with cohousing, Lew was the Director of Development for the Portland Development Commission, which basically means that he was responsible for working with private developers to implement the plan for the central City of Portland.